Header Manila BGC

 businesses, ADB and UN Women, 2020-2021

-The geographic scope is the Asia Pacific region with particular focus on select countries, including Indonesia, Thailand, Viet Nam, the Philippines.
-Among the project outputs, NIRAS developed an overview of GRP practices in the public and private sectors, value chain analysis of main sectors and companies where women’s involvement is high and where women’s businesses are concentrated, and provided recommendations through policies, tools and programmatic approaches based on global good practices.
+The project focused on Indonesia, Thailand, Viet Nam, and the Philippines.
+Among the project outputs, NIRAS developed an overview of GRP practices in the public and private sectors, value chain analysis of main sectors and companies where women’s involvement is high and where women’s businesses are concentrated, and provided recommendations through policies, tools and programmatic approaches based on global best practices.

 Identification of a Job Creation Programme for ARMM, European